 - Opening some of your office space to external bookings using a desk management tool (You can open your space to clients, prospective clients or even beyond!)

 A combination of the above

-The employee-driven approach is likely to demand a hybrid solution where some employees prefer to work from home, others prefer a desk in an office and the rest would like to work from anywhere.
+The employee-driven approach is likely to demand a hybrid solution with work place options where some employees prefer to work from home, others prefer a desk in an office with personal interaction, and the rest would like to work from anywhere.
 This adds complexity to the search for a workspace and requires flexible office solutions.
 Feasibility and cost are only some of the considerations.
 As a pioneer in flo-working, Othership has a large network of workspaces and a dedicated team to help any business find the solution that works for them.

 If most of your team wants to be in the office every day of the week, or your business relies on physical team presence, then taking an office space for the whole team might still be the best approach.
 You could still combine it with a flexible working policy.